 Configure caches for high availability¶

-But if you want to make sure your MSR cache is always available to users and is highly performant, you should configure your cache deployment for high availability.
+To ensure that your MSR cache is always available to users and is highly performant, configure it for high availability.

 When using a shared storage system, once an image layer is cached, any replica is able to serve it to users without having to fetch a new copy from MSR.